 The blueberry squares at Starbucks are the inspiration for these Rhubarb Blueberry Oatmeal Bars.
 I had one of those a while ago, and it was delicious.
 And I knew I had to make a homemade version.
-Blueberries are in season now, and we had a bunch of the sweet, juicy berries.
+Blueberries are in season now, and we had a bunch of sweet, juicy berries.
 And we also had rhubarb, so I decided to add that, too.
-Injecting a little bit of tartness was a good idea, because blueberries and rhubarb were perfect together in these squares.
+Injecting a little bit of tartness was a good idea because blueberries and rhubarb were perfect together in these squares.

 It’s Okay to Have a Treat Sometimes

 The best way to eat these fresh juicy blueberries, is of course, just straight up.
 At least for me.
 I can just plow through a bowl of these like they were peanuts.
 But I also like to showcase these luscious local berries in a recipe now and then, too.
 Like this Finnish Blueberry Pie, or Blueberry French Toast Casserole, or even in a savory dish like Blueberry Sourdough Sausage Stuffing, for your next holiday feast.
-You can even use these beauties in a cocktail!
+You can even use these beauties in a cocktail.
 Try a Blueberry Ginger Martini, you won’t regret it.

-How to Make Rhubarb Blueberry Oatmeal Bars
+Rhubarb Blueberry Oatmeal Bars

 - 3 cups fresh blueberries

-- 3 cups rhubarb cut into 1 inch pieces
+- 3 cups rhubarb cut into 1-inch pieces

 - juice of one lemon